acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 Yes, that’s right.
 Even though you’ve learned that the fastest sorts are $O(N log N)$, this case is different.
 Why?
 In this case, there are limited possibilities for the readings.
 In such a case, we can sort these values in $O(N)$.
 It may be $N$ multiplied by a constant, but that’s still considered $O(N)$.

+BIG IDEA: there are only 21 possible values: 97.0, 97.1, 97.2, 97.3, 97.4 etc up to 99.0.
+So we create an array of 21 elements all initalized to zero.
+These 21 elements will each hold the count of a temp it represents. the zeroeth element represents 97.0 the first element 97.1 etc.

+So how do we map a temp to the right element in the count array?

+We subtract 97.0 the minimum from a number, then multiple it by 10 and make it an integer. so 97.0 becomes 0.
+97.1 becomes 1.
+97.2 becomes 2 etc. and as we traverse the unordered temps, we increase the count of the element represented to it.
+I.e for 97.6, we subtract 97.0 and multiple by 10 to get 6. we increase the count of element 6 in our array to represent another 97.6 found.

+Now we have an array of counts for each temperature.
+So we can just traverse that array and print each element for its respective counts. for example if the zeroeth element ends with a count of 2, we print 97.0 twice. if the first element has a count of 1, then we print 97.1 once after that etc.
 ```c++
 #include <iostream>
 using namespace std;